-- Sex and HIV education with certain characteristics (see overview) prior to the onset of sexual activity may be effective in reducing stigma and preventing transmission of HIV by increasing age at first sex and, for those who are sexually active, increasing condom use, testing, and reducing the number of sexual partners.
+- Sex and HIV education with certain characteristics (see introduction) prior to the onset of sexual activity may be effective in preventing transmission of HIV by increasing age at first sex and, for those who are sexually active, increasing condom use, testing, and reducing the number of sexual partners.

-- Training for teachers to conduct age-appropriate participatory sexuality education can improve students’ knowledge and skills.
+- Training for teachers to conduct age-appropriate participatory sexuality and HIV education can improve students’ knowledge and skills.

-- Mass media and social marketing campaigns are modestly effective in persuading both female and male adolescents to change risky behaviors.
+- Mass media and social marketing campaigns provide young people with HIV information and are modestly effective in persuading both female and male adolescents to change risky behaviors.

 - Increased employment opportunities, microfinance, or small-scale income generating activities can reduce risky behavior – particularly among young people.